Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 29 Oktober 2024 09.56.58 UTC
+- WIB: Selasa, 29 Oktober 2024 10.32.12 UTC
-- WITA: Selasa, 29 Oktober 2024 10.56.58 UTC
+- WITA: Selasa, 29 Oktober 2024 11.32.12 UTC
-- WIT: Selasa, 29 Oktober 2024 11.56.58 UTC
+- WIT: Selasa, 29 Oktober 2024 12.32.12 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: success
+Kategori: motivational